Parent page: Working with File-based Component Libraries

-Moving and Copying Components from Other Libraries
+Copying Components from Other Libraries

 You also can copy components to your schematic library from other open schematic libraries and then edit their properties as required.
 If the component is part of an integrated library, you will have to open the .IntLib file and choose Yes to extract the source libraries.
 Then open the generated source library (*.SchLib) from the Projects panel.

 Select the component that you want to copy in the Design Item ID list of the SCH Library panel so it displays in the design window.